 Participants were eligible to receive the remaining 25% of their target bonus award based upon individual performance.
 The payment of the individual performance portion of the bonus is discretionary and based on the compensation committee's subjective view of the executive's performance (with input from our chief executive officer).
 In the event of a participant's superior performance, the compensation committee, in its sole discretion, was permitted to approve a payout relating to individual performance above 25% of the participant's target bonus award, up to 25% of the participant's maximum payout.
+In 2011, the compensation committee did not exercise its discretion to approve a payout relating to individual performance in excess of 25% of the participant's target bonus award.

-We were required to be profitable on an operating basis (excluding non-cash charges) for a participant to qualify for the maximum payout under the 2010 Bonus Plan for individual performance or for any specific company performance goal.
+We were required to be profitable on an operating basis (excluding non-cash charges) for a participant to qualify for the maximum payout under the 2011 Bonus Plan for individual performance or for any specific company performance goal.
 If we were not profitable on an operating basis (excluding non-cash charges), the maximum possible payout for individual performance or the achievement of any particular company performance goal was no more than 25% of the participant's target incentive award.

-The revenue, non-GAAP operating earnings goal and EBITDA goals and performance were determined by excluding, at the sole discretion of the compensation committee, (i) the effect of mergers and acquisitions closing in 2010 (if any), (ii) extraordinary non-recurring items as described in Accounting Principles Board Opinion No. 30 or as otherwise determined by the compensation committee to be extraordinary or non-recurring in its discretion, (iii) the effect of any changes in accounting principles affecting our reported results, and (iv) certain third-party consulting fees.
+The revenue, non-GAAP operating earnings goal and EBITDA goals and performance were determined by excluding, at the sole discretion of the compensation committee, (i) the effect of mergers and acquisitions closing in 2011 (if any), (ii) extraordinary non-recurring items as described in Accounting Principles Board Opinion No. 30 or as otherwise determined by the compensation committee to be extraordinary or non-recurring in its discretion, (iii) the effect of any changes in accounting principles affecting the company's or a business unit's reported results, and (iv) any non-recurring expenses specified by the compensation committee.
 The specific performance goals approved by the compensation committee were as follows: